Sorrow446/v-requests/README.md

 HTTP library for V.

 ## Why?
-This was written mainly for the ability of having persistent cookies and headers (like Go's http.Client{Jar: jar} and Requests' session), but also offers a few other useful features that the standard lib doesn't have.
+This was written mainly for the ability of having persistent cookies and headers (like Go's http.Client{Jar: jar} and Requests' session), but also offers a few other useful features that the standard lib doesn't.

 ## Examples
 #### Initialise a new client with persistent cookies and headers